futel/dialplan-functions/README-deploy.md

 Note the AliasDomainName.

+XXX update the domain_name and certificate_arn for the instance in app/.chalice/config.json

 ## Update domain

 Using the DigitalOcean web console, add or update a CNAME record in the dialplans.phu73l.net domain.